One of the most frustrating things about blogging is figuring out how to get traffic to your blog. Trust me, I know.

 3 – Speaking of Pinterest … Images Are Everything!

 Take the time to learn how to create eye-catching images for all of your blog posts using sites like PicMonkey or other free to use image editing sites, then pin them over on Pinterest.
 The vast majority of my social media traffic comes from Pinterest, and this is why.

 Also, try to join as many group boards on Pinterest as you can.
 Being part of a Pinterest group board means that when you pin to it, you'll be getting your pins in front of more than just your own followers — you'll be getting them in front of the followers of the person's board that you joined.

-If you're having trouble remembering to pin, you can do as I do and use Boardbooster — an awesome tool that will pin your pins automatically all day long for you.
-I've seen amazing results with this and my Pinterest traffic has really skyrocketed.
-Also, it's not nearly as expensive as other automated pinning tools.
-You can use it for just $5 a month, plus they have a free trial.
+If you're having trouble remembering to pin, you can do as I do and use Tailwind — an awesome tool that will pin your pins automatically all day long for you.

 4 – Hold a Giveaway